rzfeeser/jenkins/README.md

 # Jenkins
-This is a repository for testing Jenkins work used by RZFeeser and Alta3 Research.
+This is a repository for testing Jenkins work used by @RZFeeser and @Alta3Research.

+### Author
+@RZFeeser